naturale0/2017-Winter-CS224n/README.md

 - Changed `import cPickle as pickle`  to `import pickle`

 ## For Assignment 1
 - URL in get_datasets.sh is not working since link to `glove.6B.50d.txt` is dead.
+So i changed download link to this github repository and it's working well!
+If `get_dataset.sh` does not work, Please let me know.

-You can use below link to download glove data.
-Also, you can download it from my Github Repository.
+    Also, you can use below link to download glove data.
     - https://nlp.stanford.edu/data/glove.6B.zip

 - In Python 3, You don't have to take care of peculiar encodings in `treebank.py` line 68